imgag/ngs-bits/doc/install_all_and_test.md

 		</tr>
 	</table>
  * Copy the `bin\GSvar.ini.example` to `bin\GSvar.ini`.

+The settings file can contain sensitive information like passwords.
+Thus, it is possible to [encrypt information in the settings file](GSvar/encrypt_settings.md).

 For more information on GSvar, open the help within GSvar (F1) or use this [link](GSvar/index.md).